blunderify/blunder.js/README.md

 });
 ```

+### User information

+To send user information to Blunder, either create [a filter](#filtering-errors) or use `setUser(userId: string, userEmail: string, userName: string)` on an instance of the `BlunderClient`.
+You can also use `setUserId(id: string)`, `setUserEmail(email: string)` or `setUserName(name: string)` on a client instance if you only have, or only care about one of the bits.

+Since Blunder mostly works with .NET and their way of doing things, the backend will prefer grouping on UserName instead of the others.
+If you only set one piece of user info, make it UserName.

 ### Filtering errors

 There may be some errors thrown in your application that you're not interested in sending to Blunder, such as errors thrown by 3rd-party libraries, or by browser extensions run by your users.